Why sleeping in is hazardous to good health

 For most people, these clocks are in sync, but millions of people live daily in disjointed “time zones.”
 The clocks in their bodies tell them to stay awake longer and wake up later than what the clock on the wall suggests they should.
 Or worse, they wake up at the same time with everybody else but with inadequate sleep.

 New research shows that being a late sleeper may be more genetic than habit, but it could lead to a host of health risks…including early death.
-If you struggle with your sleep schedule, I want to share with you the biological differences of early risers and late sleepers and show you ways that you can improve the quality of your sleep.
+If you struggle with getting a good night’s sleep, I want to share with you the biological differences of early risers and late sleepers and show you ways that you can improve the quality of your sleep.